grimsteel/go-blog/posts/intro-to-go.md

 #### Loops

 Go has only one loop construct: the for loop.
-It can be used as a traditional c-style for loop, a while loop, for a for-each loop over an array.
-(Learn)
+It can be used as a traditional c-style for loop, a while loop, for a for-each loop over an array[^learn].

 The syntax for the C-style loop and while loop should look familiar \- it’s the exact same as C or Java, except without the parentheses.

 Like C, parts of the for loop can be omitted.
-Omitting everything as well as the semicolons yields an infinite loop.
+Omitting everything as well as the semicolons yields an infinite loop[^gist].

 ```go
 // C-style